dbProjectRED/redimo.go/README.md

 * Redis is connection based and supports a limited (but pretty large) number of connections.
 DynamoDB has no such limits, so it's great for serverless or very horizontally scaled deployments.

-* Redis bandwidth is limit by the network interface of the server that it's running on, DynamoDB is distributed and doesn't have hard bandwidth limits.
+* Redis bandwidth is limited by the network interface of the server that it's running on, DynamoDB is distributed and doesn't have hard bandwidth limits.

 * In Redis all operations run on a single CPU / thread - so each operation is extremely fast, but there's only one operation running at a time.
 Slow operations, or a large queue, will block other operations.
 In DynamoDB, each key's operations runs on different machines, so there's no block of any sort across keys.
 Operations on the same key will block using optimistic concurrency, though - Redimo will try the operation, but will fail if the data has been unexpectedly modified since the last check.
 The integrity of the data is still preserved, but in DynamoDB there's more probability that lots of operations on the same keys will step on each other's toes.